truzo/tomango-2018/site/content/blog/yorkshire-sussex-long-way-round.md

 title: "From Yorkshire to the Sussex– the long way round"
 author: "steve"
 date: 2017-05-05 16:08:54
-excerpt: Hi there, I’m Steve.
+description: Hi there, I’m Steve.
 I’m from Yorkshire and I started working at Tomango in August 2016 as a Junior Web Developer.
 This is my story. blog/categories:
  - latest-news
  - web-design